Joseph von Dedovich

-Joseph von Dedovich (1752 – 4 December 1827) was an Austrian lieutenant field marshal of Serbian origin.
-Joseph and Martin von Dedovich are brothers.
+Joseph von Dedovich (1752 – 4 December 1827) was an Austrian lieutenant field marshal.
+Joseph and Martin von Dedovich were brothers.

 Biography

 Dedovich took part in the Siege of Bosanski Novi in 1788 before earning the command of a brigade in Vukassovich's division in northwestern Italy campaign in early 1800.
 Dedovich went on to command an infantry brigade in St. Julien's division in 1805 and then he commanded a division in Hiller's Tyrol Column at the Battle of Verona on 18 October 1805.
 After his promotion to Feldmarschalleutnant on 1 September 1807 he was put in command of a division, which function he held during the entire campaign of 1809.
 Dedovich commanded that infantry division at the victorious Battle of Caldiero.
 On 2 May 1809, he commanded an independent infantry division at Ebelsberg.
 During the Battle of Aspern-Essling on 21–22 May 1809, he commanded a division in IV Corps; then a division in Bellegarde's First Corps at Wagram (4–5 July 1809); and finally at Zaim where the armistice took place.
 Afterward, he held various posts and offices.
 In 1819 he was named vice-president of the Military Appellate Court.

 He died on 4 December 1827 in Vienna.

 Dedovich had a younger brother Martin von Dedovich (1756–1822), who followed in his footsteps.